Tuepker fitting in nicely with Washington Post 218

 The recent Wright City High graduate found himself without a summer baseball team when the St. Louis Gamers, his normal select squad, decided not to offer an under-18 team.

-So the Floristell resident chose to head south and join the tradition-rich Washington American Legion Post 218 program.
+So the Foristell resident chose to head south and join the tradition-rich Washington American Legion Post 218 program.

 "Everybody knows about Post 218, they've always been really, really good," Tuepker said.
 "They tend to go really, really far in tournaments."